Frequently

 Hi!
 Thanks for your interest in my work.
-I receive too many messages to answer them each individually, or to chat with everyone who asks.
+I receive too many messages to answer them each individually.
 But a lot of your (very lovely) notes include similar questions, so answering some of those below.
 Also:

 Most importantly: YES, we need you – your mind, heart, energy – working on ocean and climate solutions.
 So if you’re new to this work, welcome!
 There is so much that needs doing.
-I hope you will find your perfect, important place in it all.
+I hope you will find your perfect place in it all – Climate Venn, get into it.

 I fell in love with the ocean when I was five years old, on a family vacation to Key West, Florida.
 I saw a coral reef through a glass bottom boat and started a shell collection.
 I got to hold a sea urchin in my hand and felt its hundreds of tube feet crawling on my palm.
 My mind was blown.
 I decided on the spot to become a marine biologist.
 Then I was stubborn, lucky, and diligent enough that it actually happened.
 I remain madly in love with nature, and my work has shifted from science to strategy, policy, media, and community-building for ocean and climate solutions.
 What keeps me in this line of work is my deep concern for the future of coastal communities, love of coastal cultures, and desire to contribute to solutions for our climate crisis.